lspahija/blizzardberry/README.md

 # Things to be done

 ## small things to fix:
-- when you're creating an action, you get example code to copy paste before you finalize creation of the action. this is bad.
 - navigation generally seems kind of slow or at least the user doesn't get the required feeback i.e. some spinner. i often click a button on our dashboard and i'm not sure if it worked or not.
 - in the example code we currently tell people that we give them each param separately, but really they're all part of a single params object. if they copy paste our example code, it won't work
 - action names with apostrophes (any maybe other special characters) don't work. e.g. "Get user's name" doesn't work.
 It should be "GetUserName" or something like that. they result in this: